sguzunov/docs/docs/developers/03_dev-tools/dev-tools.md

 |`Issues`| Opens a window with issue messages. |
 |`Help`| Opens a browser window with the Dev Tools documentation. |

-*The "Show All" and "Clear" buttons do not work when you use "Pause".*
+*The "Show All" and "Clear" buttons don't work when you use "Pause".*

 ![Toolbar](../../images/dev-tools/application-monitor/toolbar.png)